Home/ Blog/ Preventive Care/

 A senior black man is seen blowing into an incentive spirometer-6.jpeg

 Pneumonia is an infection of the lungs that causes air sacs that may fill with fluid.
 According to the CDC, seniors 65 and older are more likely to get pneumonia.
-With symptoms ranging from mild to severe, it is important to make the distinction between pneumonia and its flu-like properties.
+With symptoms ranging from mild to severe, it is important to make the distinction between pneumonia and milder upper respiratory infections.

 There are quite a few symptoms of pneumonia which include: